ITC Stella Maris

-The ITC Stella Maris is a tennis venue in Umag, Croatia.
-The complex is the host of the annual 250 series stop, the Croatia Open Umag.
-The stadium court has a capacity of 3,500 people.
+The Stadium Goran Ivanišević (formerly ITC Stella Maris) is a tennis venue in Umag, Croatia.
+The complex is the host of the annual 250 series stop, the Croatia Open.
+The stadium court has a capacity of 4,000 people.
+The stadium was called "ITC Stella Maris" until 2016, when it was renamed after Goran Ivanišević - Croatian professional tennis player, who won 2001 Wimbledon Championship but has not won the Croatian Open.